 The coursework stresses techniques in the development and restoration of muscular function and mobility in the pediatric population.
 Gross and fine motor skills, as well as strength and endurance are emphasized and integrated with the sensory processes of the afflicted individual.
 Classes include:

 - Pediatric rehabilitation

 - Therapeutic management of children with disabilities

 All physical therapists must, in order to practice, graduate from an accredited program and sit for the National Physical Therapy Examination for physical therapists.
-Certification is generally renewable every two years.
+Licensure is generally renewable every two years.
 According to the U.S. Bureau of Labor Statistics, many states require a certain number of continuing education credits as part of the renewal process.

-In order to qualify to sit for the specialty certification exams, applicants must have a current license to practice physical therapy and a minimum of 2,000 hours of clinical practice in their specialty, including 500 hours within the previous three years.
+In order to qualify to sit for physical therapy specialty certification exams, applicants must have a current license to practice physical therapy and a minimum of 2,000 hours of clinical practice in their specialty, including 500 hours within the previous three years.
 In some cases, applicants must be certified in CPR and emergency care.

 Physical therapy certification can be valuable for aspiring physical therapy aides, as well as physical therapists, looking to specialize in certain areas of the field.
 Both of these careers are projected to grow by a good amount in the next ten years.